flutter-news-app-full-source-code/data-client/README.md

 ## Description

-This package defines a generic, abstract interface (`HtDataClient<T>`) for performing standard CRUD (Create, Read, Update, Delete) operations on a resource of type `T`.
-It establishes a contract for data clients, expecting implementations to handle underlying communication (like HTTP) and serialization/deserialization.
+This package defines a generic, abstract interface (`HtDataClient<T>`) for interacting with data resources of type `T`.
+While its core focus is on providing a standardized contract for common data access patterns, including standard CRUD (Create, Read, Update, Delete) operations, the interface is designed to be extensible to support additional resource-specific methods.
+It establishes a contract for data clients, expecting implementations to handle underlying communication (like HTTP) and manage serialization/deserialization.

 This package is designed to be implemented by concrete client classes that interact with specific data sources or APIs.